As seen in:

 Now that’s SEO—a Super Effective Objective!

-Pro Tip: Just because the objective or summary go at the top of your digital marketing specialist resume, don’t write it first.
+Pro Tip: Just because the "About me" section goes at the top of your resume, don’t write it first.
 It's hard to summarize your resume into a brief introductory paragraph if you haven't written it all yet!

 Want more advice on writing a career summary or career objective on a resume for digital marketing positions?
 Check out our guides: Professional Resume Summary: 30 Examples of Statements [+How-To] and 20+ Resume Objective Examples for Any Career [+General Proven Tips]